mienaikoe/ziyu/Chapters/4-8-Chapter30.md

 Setre reached for her spear and Fanla held her arm up.

 "Don't," said Fanla.
 She took a step.
-"If you hurt hae, you threaten the very trust that binds this place together.
-Anyone could be put to death.
-And some may not come back."
+"If you hurt hae, you threaten the very trust that binds this place together."

-"The wicked deserve no lesser punishment."
+"The wicked deserve no less than death."

 "And who are you to separate the wicked from the pure?"